F0LL0W3R/GdbRawBytesPython/README.md

 3. Enjoy the overflows!

 #note: I am aware there is a python implementention on gdb, however, if you somehow found me first and are looking for a simple no headache solution, you can use this.
+And i know, it is barebones but it should work fine.